wills231/tv-showapp/README.md

 # TVshow-app
-- This project was built using the frontend weg framework Vue 3.
+- This project was built using the frontend web framework Vue 3.
 For initial project setup Vue CLI was used.

 ## Scripting Languages
 - Typescript was used as a scripting language and one of the reasons was for it's ease of use in early detecting issues in the IDE.